Before You Arrive

 First, and most important, make sure to find the time to relax a bit this summer.
 The best advice we can give you is to come to law school well rested.

-Third, we highly recommend that you read two easily obtained and, more importantly, inexpensive books, Reading Like a Lawyer, by Ruth McKinney, and Gideon's Trumpet, by Anthony Lewis.
+Third, we highly recommend that you read three easily obtainable and, more importantly, inexpensive books: (1) Expert Learning for Law Students, by Michael Hunter Schwartz; (2) Reading Like a Lawyer, by Ruth McKinney; and (3) Gideon’s Trumpet, by Anthony Lewis.

-Reading Like a Lawyer, is considered one of the best books available to help new students get oriented to the study of law and how it differs in some fundamental ways from your prior academic endeavors.
-Numerous UCI law students who have read the book after they arrived here have told us they wished that they had read the book before they started law school.
-We have arranged for you to obtain the book at a discount through the publisher, Carolina Academic Press.
-You can obtain it either in regular soft-bound book form or in an e-book version, which will enable you to read the book on a laptop, tablet or even on your mobile phone.
+The second book, Reading Like a Lawyer, is considered one of the best books available to help new students get oriented to the study of law and how it differs in some fundamental ways from your prior academic endeavors.
+Numerous UCI law students who have read the book after they arrived here have told us that they wished they had read the book before they started law school.

-The second book is Gideon's Trumpet, a highly acclaimed narrative history of the landmark, 1963 Supreme Court decision Gideon v.
-Wainwright, which established the right to counsel for indigent defendants in criminal cases in the U.S. Lewis, a two time Pulitzer Prize winner, covered the case for the New York Times and subsequently broadened his reporting when researching the book.
+The final book is Gideon’s Trumpet, a highly acclaimed narrative history of the landmark, 1963 Supreme Court decision Gideon v.
+Wainwright, which established the right to counsel for indigent defendants in criminal cases in the United States.
+Lewis, a two-time Pulitzer Prize winner, covered the case for the New York Times and subsequently broadened his reporting when researching the book.
 This book is directly relevant to an exercise you will be doing during Orientation in mid-August.
-The book is easily available through Amazon or a number of other online services and some bookstores still carry the book.

 - Disability Services